pandas: Get the number of rows, columns, elements (size) in DataFrame

 # Name: PassengerId, dtype: int64

-Get the number of elements: len(s), s.size
+Get the number of elements: len(s) and s.size

 print(len(s))